What type of content do you primarily create?

 10. IKEA Place uses first-person camera to simulate the app

 IKEA is a brand known for its experiential retail experiences.
 In-store shoppers see entire room setups furnished with IKEA products.
 As a way to give online shoppers the same experience, the brand launched its own augmented reality app to let you see products in your own home using your smartphone camera.
+This innovative approach to product demonstration solves a key problem for furniture shoppers.

 Its live action video uses the holiday season to showcase how the app works.
 We see four people choosing where to place an IKEA tree in their home.
 In the final scene, the 3D model becomes a real tree as several more trees pop up to show off the rest of the product collection.

 Duolingo is a language-learning app that created an animated video to demonstrate how the app works.
 Against funky background music, viewers see the brand mascot—a green owl—jumping around the screen and using its most popular features.
+This playful demonstration aligns perfectly with Duolingo's brand personality while showcasing the app's functionality.

 12. HOKA combines different video styles to show off its sneakers